nncarlson/petaca/doc/sphinx/parameter_lists.rst

 ===============
 A *parameter list* is a hierarchical data structure consisting of a collection of parameter name/value pairs.
-A value can be a scalar or array of arbitrary type, including a parameter list itself.
+A value can be a scalar or array of arbitrary type, or a parameter list itself.
 Parameter lists are intended as a convenient way to pass information between different program units.
 The module ``parameter_list_type`` implements the data structure and basic methods for working with it, and the module ``parameter_list_json`` provides additional procedures for parameter list input/output using JSON-format text.

+.. admonition:: New in v23.12

+   * The optional ``default`` argument of the ``get`` and ``get_any`` subroutines has been moved to the last position.
+Applications that passed that argument without using its ``default=`` keyword will need to be updated.
+This change allows applications that use the optional ``stat`` and ``errmsg`` arguments without the default argument to dispense using their keywords, making usage less verbose.
+   * The ``name`` and ``set_name`` procedures have been renamed ``path`` and ``set_path`` to more accurately reflect their meaning.
+   * Optional arguments ``real_format`` and ``compact`` have been added to the ``parameter_list_to_json`` subroutine.

 Introduction
 ============
 A parameter list is a hierarchical data structure consisting of a collection of parameter name/value pairs.
-A value can be a scalar or array of arbitrary type and kind, including a parameter list itself, termed a *sublist* parameter.
+A value can be a scalar or rank-1 or 2 array of arbitrary type and kind, or a parameter list itself, which is called a *sublist* parameter.
 Parameter lists are meant for passing information between different program units.
 Long argument lists can be shortened by gathering some of the arguments into a parameter list and passing it instead.
 Sublists can be used for arguments intended to be passed to lower-level procedures, and so forth.
 While a parameter list can be manually populated through a sequence of calls, it is more easily defined from JSON input text.
 When used in this way, a parameter list provides a powerful and flexible means for distributing program input to the different components of a program.

+Parameter lists are also extremely useful in object oriented programming.
+Consider an abstract base class that has multiple concrete implementations (extended types).
+Each has an initialization procedure, but with differing arguments specific to the implementation.
+Because of the differing argument lists, the initialization procedure cannot be a deferred procedure of the base class, so the different extended types must be exposed to application code in order to invoke the initialization procedure.
+The differing initialization arguments can instead be bundled into a parameter list argument, to yield a common interface for the initialization procedures, which can then be elevated to a base class procedure.
+Application code can then invoke it through a base class polymorphic variable without needing to know the specific dynamic type of the variable.

 Parameter lists are intended to pass lightweight data: scalars or (very) small arrays, typically of intrinsic types.
 Values of arbitrary derived